ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-08-18-curious-case-of-cebuano.md

 <!-- insert bar charts of distribution wrt natural vs. machine and then based on source -->

+I adapted the finetuning script from the [Aya-23 8B notebook](https://huggingface.co/CohereForAI/aya-23-8B/blob/main/Aya_23_notebook.ipynb).
+It is nice because it gives you reasonable defaults for finetuning a model on a T4 or A100 GPU, which are all available in Google Colab.
+Here, I trained with quantization and PEFT&mdash; basically trying to fit everything on a small machine.
+You can find my finetuning and inference script in this [GitHub repository]().

 ### Comparing with other models

 ## How about you try it yourself?